mozilla/ActiveData/pyLibrary/jsons/README.md

 **Home Directory Reference**

 You may also use the tilde (`~`) to refer to the current user's home directory.
-Here is the same again, but this example can be anywhere in the filesystem.
+Here is the same again, but this example can be anywhere in the file system.

 ```python
     {